1 + 1

 Let’s create more variables.
 We can use the variable names in place of their values, so we can perform maths:

-stands for floating point number, meaning decimals.
+In the variable explorer, the type of example_int is int (far right), while the other is float.
+These are different variable types and can operate differently. int means integer, and corresponds to whole numbers, while float stands for floating point number, meaning decimals.
 You may occasionally encounter errors where you can only use one type.

 Even simpler than integers is the boolean type.
 These are either 1 or 0 (True or False), representing a single binary unit (bit).
-Don’t be fooled by the words, these work like numbers: True + True
+Don’t be fooled by the words, these work like numbers: True + True gives 2.

 In Python, the boolean values

-must begin with a capital letter.
+TrueandFalsemust begin with a capital letter.

 Let’s look at variable types which aren’t (necessarily) numbers.
 Sequences are variables which store more than one data point.
-For example, strings store a sequence of characters and are created with quotation marks '<insert string>'
+For example, strings store a sequence of characters and are created with quotation marks '<insert string>' or "<insert string>":

 We can also create lists, which will store several variables (not necessarily of the same type).
 We need to use square brackets for that: